 Alcohol is considered a sedative and if you're drinking your glass of wine right before bedtime, it's probably going to make you sleepy.
 However, that's not necessarily good news for your sleep habits.

 Health experts know how important sleep is for immune system function and heart health.
 "One of the drawbacks of having a glass of wine every night is that it could affect the quality of sleep," KeyVion Miller, RDN, tells LIVESTRONG.com.

-At a low dose, such as one glass per night, you may actually fall asleep faster, but as the alcohol is metabolized and eliminated from your body, you may not be able to stay asleep, according to researchers at the National Institutes of Health.
+At a low dose, such as one glass per night, you may actually fall asleep faster, but as the alcohol is metabolized and eliminated from your body, you may not be able to stay asleep, according to research published in the Fujita Medical Journal in 2022.